FJN-DAMICO/K-increase-Nmixture-estimates/README.md

 References :
 Dennis, E.B., Morgan, B.J. and Ridout, M.S.
 (2015), Computational aspects of N-mixture models.
 Biom, 71: 237-246.
 Guillera-Arroita, G., Ridout, M. S., Morgan, B. J. T., and Linkie, M. (2012).
 Models for species-detection data collected along transects in the presence of abundance-induced heterogene ity and clustering in the detection process.
 Methods in Ecology and Evolution 3, 358–367
+Royle, J.A.
+(2004).
+N-mixture models for estimating population size from spatially replicated counts.
+Biometrics 60, 108-115.